-Fast forward to January 2022, I currently work with design and engineering teams use tools such as ReactJS, and Figma to build web projects.
-Tomorrow, I start backend development to complete my full stack program at Univelcity Bootcamp and I will be working with python and Django.
+Fast-forward to January 2022, I currently work with design and engineering teams using tools such as ReactJS, and Figma to build web projects.
+Tomorrow, I start backend development to complete my full stack program at Univelcity Bootcamp, and I will be working with python and Django.

-Currently, I know there is a lot of noise on how python it is easy, simple, and beginner-friendly unlike other programming languages out there, which is nice but after learning front-end development I realized I want to be able to write short, clean, and scalable codes.
-I believe, I can achieve my goal with python to write simple and scalable codes quickly and easily.
-However, after asking experienced developers about their thought of learning python in 2022 I got some solid points on why is should learn python but some believe their is a lot of hype around it, and others believe it’s for lazy programmers who run from real scripting languages like Java, C++, C# and others.
+Currently, I know there is a lot of noise about how python is easy, simple, and beginner-friendly unlike other programming languages out there, which is nice, but after learning front-end development I realized I want to be able to write short, clean, and scalable codes.
+I believe I can achieve my goal with python to write simple and scalable codes quickly and easily.
+However, after asking experienced developers about their thought about learning python in 2022 I got some solid points on why it should learn python, but some believe there is a lot of hype around it, and others believe it’s for lazy programmers who run from real scripting languages like Java, C++, C# and others.

-In my opinion, I believe that beginner programmer should learn python because it is easy to use.
-I mean, its more about producing results these days.
+In my opinion, I believe that beginner programmers should learn python because it is easy to use.
+I mean, it’s more about producing results these days.
 More so, most tech industries prefer python as a standard programming tool in their organization.
-So for my advice for anyone who wants to learn python in 2022, learn it and be good at it, also do not forget your data structures and algorithms, it saves a lot, I mean a lot of time and headache.
+So my advice for anyone who wants to learn python in 2022, learn it and be good at it, also do not forget your data structures and algorithms, it saves a lot, I mean a lot of time and headache.